Setup Snort Package

 The Alerts tab is where alerts generated by Snort are viewed.
 If Snort is running on more than one interface, choose the interface whose alerts should be viewed in the drop-down selector.

 Use the DOWNLOAD button to download a gzip tar file containing all of the logged alerts to a local machine.
 The CLEAR button is used to erase the current alerts log.
+Destination IP's have been redacted from the screenshot.

 The Date column shows the date and time the alert was generated.
 The remaining columns show data from the rule that generated the alert.